kevinushey/blog/posts/2016-09-14-pitfalls-in-writing-portable-c++98-code.Rmd

 - `snprintf` / `vsnprintf`
 - `isblank`
 - Fixed-width integer types (`uint8_t` etc., from [`<cstdint>`](http://en.cppreference.com/w/cpp/types/integer))
-- Variadic macros, `__VA_ARGS__`
+- Variadic macros

 Since most compiler suites that compile C++ also compile C, such compilers typically make those symbols available to C++ code.
 However, strictly speaking, these are _not_ available in the C++98 standard, and so expect compiler errors on Solaris if you use these features.

 > Rule: Avoid using symbols defined newly in the C99 standard, as the Solaris